adaltas/node-nikita/docs/content/about/tutorial.md

 *Learn how easy and transparent it is to activate SSH.*

 Nikita is written from the ground up to be transparent whether it is executed locally or over SSH.
-In fact, [all the tests](/about/developers/#tests-execution) are provided with an ssh argument and are executed twice.
-The first time with the connection set to null and the second time with an established SSH connection.
+In fact, [all the tests](/current/about/developers/#tests-execution) are provided with an ssh argument and are executed twice.
+The first time locally when the connection is set to null and the second time remotely with an SSH configuration object.

 Calling `nikita.ssh.open` and `nikita.ssh.close` will associate the Nikita current session with and without an SSH connection.
 The `nikita.ssh.open` action must be registered before scheduling any other actions and, inversely, the `nikita.ssh.close` action must be registered last.